mseag/sfm-utils/README.md

 ## Developer Setup
 These utilities require Git, Node.js, and TypeScript (installed locally).
-Back translations in .rtf text files will also need UnRTF installed for converting the Rich Text format.
+Back translations in .rtf text files will also need UnRTF installed for converting the Rich Text format (only works on Linux).

 ### Install Git
 Download and install Git